Officers | At-large | Student Liaisons | Staff

 Doug became Cal-IPC’s first staff person in 2002.
 He holds an M.A. in Geography from San Francisco State University with an emphasis on conservation biology, GIS, and perceptions of wilderness.
 He is a Switzer Environmental Fellow.
 Doug also holds an M.S. in Mechanical Engineering from Stanford University.
 He has worked in wildland weed control with California State Parks and The Nature Conservancy, and as a private consultant.
 Other work experience includes municipal energy conservation, engineering design, environmental and science education.
 Doug served as the first chair of the California Invasive Species Advisory Committee, and currently serves as treasurer for the National Association of Invasive Plant Councils.
 He is a founding member of the California Horticultural Invasives Prevention (Cal-HIP) partnership and the PlantRight partnership.
 In his spare time, Doug plays soccer and has fun with two sons.
 Email Doug.

-Agustín Luna, Director of Finance, Operations and Administration
+Agustín Luna, Director of Finance, Operations & Administration

 Jutta Burger, Science Program Director